sitkadude/bash_automanipulate_web_scrape/README.md

-# BASH SCRIPT TO CREATE & MANIPULATE WEB SCRAPE
+# BASH SCRIPT TO AUTOMATE PYTHON FILES

 I created this repository as an exercise for python, bash scripting, pagination, and web scraping.
 Toscrape.com is a website designed solely for the purpose of web scraping.
 The data scraped consists of quotes from various famous authors.